mohamahu/dhis2_school_inspection/dhis2_school_inspection/README.md

-6. We tried to implement the image uploading solution by using the useDataMutation but it was unfortunately something we could not accomplish.

-We implemented the code for validating the name so we dont get duplicates of school names - but we did not have time to merge it into our git repository.
+It is implemented code for validating the name so we dont get duplicates of school names